 Let’s have a look at the actual payload.
 First, it’s important to understand that this malware functionality can be updated, so what I’m looking at here may just be this generation of this specific malware.
 In next generations, it could have completely different functionality.
 For example, instead of serving spam (like you’ll see in next paragraph) it could delete site files, focus on data mining or do almost anything else.

-Here, the crafted index file doesn’t just contain some static spam links or spam redirections, but is also able to “listen” to commands from outside as well (via GET again).
-Take a look at the commands:
+Here, the crafted index file doesn’t just contain some static spam links or spam redirects, but is also able to “listen” to commands from outside as well (via GET again).
+Take a look at the commands.